List of governors of Bihar

 The Governor of Bihar is the nominal head of the Indian state of Bihar.
 The governor is appointed by the President of India.
-Arif Mohammad Khan is the current governor of Bihar.
+Syed Ata Hasnain is the current governor of Bihar.
 Former President Zakir Husain and Ram Nath Kovind were two such governors of Bihar who succeeded on to become the President of India.
+Zakir Hussain was earlier succeeded to become the Vice President of India.